Alex Hanson

 Research summary

 Cantú Syndrome (CS) is characterized by a cascade of cardiovascular features, including cardiomegaly, cardiac hypercontractility, systemic hypotension, and vascular dilation and tortuosity.
 CS is caused by gain-of-function (GoF) mutations in genes that encode subunits of cardiovascular ATP-sensitive potassium (KATP) channels: KCNJ8 (Kir6.1) and ABCC9 (SUR2).
 Most studies have focused on KATP activity within the heart, but it has recently become clear that the cardiovascular features of CS – including those affecting the heart – are driven primarily by KATP GoF within the vasculature.
-Generally, the aim of my current project is to understand how vascular electrophysiology is impacted by CS mutations, and how these electrical changes within the vasculature may give rise to and/or protect against cardiovascular disease.
-To do so, I am using patch-clamp electrophysiology to study vascular smooth muscle cells (VSMCs) that are acutely dissociated from CRISPR-Cas9-engineered CS mice.
-I have also generated a human vascular cell model for CS by obtaining patient-derived human induced pluripotent stem cells (hiPSCs), and then differentiating these cells into hiPSC-VSMCs.
-By functionally characterizing the ion channel activity of these cells, I hope to provide a novel understanding of ‘normal’ hiPSC-VSMC electrophysiology and compare it to primary VSMC electrophysiology, and to understand how CS-related electrical abnormalities in human cells compares to those observed in primary mouse cells, which will provide insight to whether altered vascular electrophysiology arises via cell-autonomous mechanisms.
+Generally, my aim is to understand how vascular electrophysiology is impacted by CS mutations, and how these electrical changes within the vasculature may give rise to and/or protect against broader cardiovascular pathology in CS.
+To do so, I use patch-clamp electrophysiology to study vascular smooth muscle cells (VSMCs) that are acutely dissociated from CRISPR-Cas9-engineered CS mice.
+I also generated a human VSMC model for CS by obtaining patient-derived human induced pluripotent stem cells (hiPSCs), and then differentiating these cells into hiPSC-VSMCs.
+By functionally characterizing the ion channel activity of these cells, I aim to provide a novel understanding of ‘normal’ hiPSC-VSMC electrophysiology and compare it to primary VSMC electrophysiology, and gain insight to how electrical consequences of CS mutations alter VSMC function via cell-autonomous mechanisms.

 Graduate publications